A broken tooth molar can cause pain that ranges from mild discomfort to sharp, intense pressure when you eat or drink.

 4. The Importance of Seeking Dental Care Promptly

-Seeking dental care as soon as you break a tooth molar is crucial to prevent the situation from getting worse.
+Seeking dental care as soon as you break a tooth molar is important to stop the problem from getting worse.

 🦷 Understanding Black Plaque On Teeth: Causes and Prevention Tips